docusign/sample-app-mygovernment-nodejs/README.md

-# Node.js and React: MyGovernment Sample Application
+# Node.js and React: Government Sample App

 ## Introduction

-Welcome to the MyGovernment sample app!
-MyGovernment is written using Node.js (server) and React (client), and shows a possible integration by a government agency with Docusign eSignature.
+Welcome to the Government Sample App!
+It is written using Node.js (server) and React (client), and shows a possible integration by a government agency with Docusign eSignature.

-You can find a live instance running at https://mygovernment.sampleapps.docusign.com/.
+You can find a live instance running at https://government.sampleapps.docusign.com/.

-MyGovernment demonstrates the following:
+The Government Sample App demonstrates the following:

 1. Authentication with Docusign via [JSON Web Token (JWT) Grant](https://developers.docusign.com/platform/auth/jwt/).
 2. **Apply for a small business loan:** The user can apply for a government-backed small business loan through an embedded signing session.
 Then, depending on how much their loan amount is, the user will receive an email addressed to a government employee named either "Sage Small Lender" or "Blaire Big Lender" to approve the loan application.
 Features in this use case: